goliatl/hy-r-intro/3_BasicFeatures/2_WritingAndAnnotating.md

 #### 5. Functions and their arguments

-Functions are “canned scripts” that automate more complicated sets of commands including operations assignments, etc. Many functions are predefined, or can be made available by importing R *packages* (more on that later).
+Functions are “canned scripts” that automate more complicated sets of commands including operations and assignments etc. Many functions are predefined, or can be made available by importing R *packages* (more on that later).

 A function usually takes one or more inputs called *arguments*.
 Functions often (but not always) return a *value*.
 A typical example would be the function `sqrt()`.
 The input (the argument) must be a number, and the return value is the square root of that number.
 Executing a function (‘running it’) is called *calling* the function.
 An example of a function call is: